 Its mighty silhouette with signature ‘spiralling towers’ is easy to recognise when looking at Milan from above.
 However, it’s only by standing next to it that you realise how huge and amazing San Siro Stadium is – and no, you don’t need to take expensive tours.
 Just take the M5 to San Siro Stadio and look up!

-You’ll have to be quick though – San Siro Stadium will be knocked down within the next two years, and a new stadium will be rebuilt in time for the Milano Cortina Winter Olympics in 2026.
+You’ll have to be quick though – San Siro Stadium may be knocked down in the near future, there are rumors that new stadium will be rebuilt in time for the Milano Cortina Winter Olympics in 2026.

 How to get there: M5 San Siro Stadio